alvarolongueira/adventofcode2021/README.md

 # adventofcode2021
-Java project to resolver puzzles from https://adventofcode.com/
+Java project to resolve puzzles from https://adventofcode.com/

 ## Instructions
 Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language